-( Chapter 5.
-Using the plan's coverage for your Part D prescription drugs SECTION 1 Introducti on 68 Section 1.1 This chapter describes your coverage for Part D drugs Section 1.2 Basic rules for the plan's Part D drug coverage SECTION 2 Fill your p rescription at a network pharmacy or through the plan's mail-order service e .
-69 Section 2.1 To have your prescription covered, use a network pharmacy Section 2.2 etwork pharmacies Section 2.3 plan's mail-order services Section 2.4 How can you get a long-term supply of drugs?
-Section 2.5 you use a pharmacy that is not in the plan's network?
-SECTION 3 Your drug ıs need to be on the plan's "Drug List" 71 Section 3.1 The "Drug List" tells which Part D drugs are covered 71 Section 3.2 There are s six (6) "cost-sharing tiers" for drugs on the Drug List 72 Section 3.3 ou find out if a specific drug is on the Drug List?
-SECTION 4 There are restrictions on coverage for some drugs 73 Section 4.1 me drugs have restrictions?
+Chapte er 5.
+Using the plan's coverage for your Part D prescription drug 18 SECTION 1 Introduction 78 Section 1.1 This chapter describes your coverage for Part D drugs Section 1.2 Basic rules for the plan's Part D drug coverage SECTION 2 Fill your prescription at a network pharmacy or through the plan's mai C4: 2 1 service Section 2.1 Section 2.2 To have your prescription covered, use a network pharmacy Section 2.2 Section 2.3 Finding network pharmacies Section 2.4 How can you get a long-term supply of drugs?
+Section 2.5 When can you use a pharmacy that is not in the plan's network?
+SECTION 3 Your drugs need to be on the plan's "Drug List" 82 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List 83 Section 3.3 How can you find out if a specific drug is on the Drug List?
+83 SECTION 4 There are restrictions on coverage for some drugs Section 4.1 Why do some drugs have restrictions?
 Section 4.2 What kinds of restrictions?
 Section 4.3 Do any of these restrictions apply to your drugs?
-74 SECTION 5 ne of your drugs is not covered in the way you'd like it to be covered?
-Section 5.1 things you can do if your drug is not covered in the way you'd like it to be covered Section 5.2 you do if your drug is not on the Drug List or if the drug is restricted in some way Section 5.3 What can y you do if your drug is in a cost-sharing tier you think is too high?
-76 SECTION 6 What if yo our coverage changes for one of your drugs?
-76 Section 6.1 List can change during the year Section 6.2 What happ bens if coverage changes for a drug you are taking?
-77 SECTION 7 What type es of drugs are not covered by the plan?
-78 Section 7.1 Types of d rugs we do not cover 78 SECTION 8 r plan membership card when you fill a prescription Section 8.1 membership card Section 8.2 What if yo u don't have your membership card with you?
-79 SECTION 9 ıg coverage in special situations Section 9.1 u're in a hospital or a skilled nursing facility for a stay that is covered by the plan Section 9.2 What if yo u're a resident in a long-term care (LTC) facility?
-79 Section 9.3 u're also getting drug coverage from an employer or retiree group plan?
-Section 9.4 What if yo u're in Medicare-certified hospice?
-80 SECTION 10 • on drug safety and managing medications Section 10.1 to help members use drugs safely Section 10.2 Section 10.3 agement Program (DMP) to help members safely use their opioid medications In Therapy Management (MTM) program to help members manage their medications 300H0H 10.3
+84 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be co Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be co 85 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some 85 way?
+Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
+86 SECTION 6 What if your coverage changes for one of your drugs?
+Section 6.1 The Drug List can change during the year Section 6.2 What happens if coverage changes for a drug you are taking?
+87 SECTION 7 What types of drugs are not covered by the plan?
+Section 7.1 Types of drugs we do not cover 89 SECTION 8 Show your plan membership card when you fill a prescription Section 8.1 Show your membership card Section 8.2 What if you don't have your membership card with you?
+90 SECTION 9 Part D drug coverage in special situations Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the 90 plan?
+Section 9.2 What if you're a resident in a long-term care (LTC) facility?
+90 Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan?
+Section 9.4 What if you're in Medicare-certified hospice?